Bay Cities Lodge No. 337

 • Thousand Oaks No. 478 (Founded 1920), meeting in Berkeley

-As the Covid-19 pandemic eases, and we cautiously start attending meetings again, the members of Bay Cities Lodge No. 337 are remembering our past and building a better tomorrow.
+The members of Bay Cities Lodge No. 337 are remembering our past and building a better tomorrow.
 Our members want to have a direct and beneficial impact to our communities, through our charities, and on a personal level.
-We meet on the first Tuesday of the month for stated meetings at the Richmond Masonic Hall, 5050 El Portal Drive, in Richmond at the edge of El Sobrante.
+We meet on the first Friday of the month for stated meetings at the Richmond Masonic Hall, 5050 El Portal Drive, in Richmond at the edge of El Sobrante.

 Rewards of Being a Freemason